jchamill/WebCli/README.md

 Road Map
 ---------------
--Persist data (complete)
+- Persist data (complete)
--System commands (in progress)
+- System commands (in progress)
--Remote Commands (in progress)
+- Remote Commands (in progress)
--Welcome message to be displayed as terminal output -Read input from file
+- Welcome message to be displayed as terminal output
+- Read input from file
--Output to file/download
+- Output to file/download
--Pipe commands
+- Pipe commands